Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Background

 \subsection{Topological preliminaries}

 We recall basic notions from algebraic topology that underlie our construction of characteristic classes from autoencoder atlases.

-We relax the classic definition of a good cover, allowing multiple connected components at intersections. \begin{definition}[Good cover] An open cover $\mathcal{U} = \{U_\alpha\}_{\alpha\in A}$ of a topological space $X$ with $A$ a finite index set is called a \emph{good cover} if: \begin{enumerate} \item Each $U_\alpha$ is contractible (homotopy equivalent to a point). \item Every connected component of every nonempty finite intersection $U_{\alpha_0} \cap \cdots \cap U_{\alpha_p}$ is contractible, with $p\in\{1,\dots,\vert A\vert-1\}$. \end{enumerate} \end{definition} \begin{remark}[Nerve theorem for relaxed good covers] Definition~\ref{def:good-cover} allows intersections to have multiple connected components, each required to be contractible.
-The classical Nerve Theorem still applies via refinement.
+We relax the classic definition of a good cover, allowing multiple connected components at intersections. \begin{definition}[Good cover] An open cover $\mathcal{U} = \{U_\alpha\}_{\alpha\in A}$ of a topological space $X$ with $A$ a finite index set is called a \emph{good cover} if: \begin{enumerate} \item Each $U_\alpha$ is contractible (homotopy equivalent to a point). \item Every connected component of every non-empty finite intersection $U_{\alpha_0} \cap \cdots \cap U_{\alpha_p}$ is contractible, with $p\in\{1,\dots,\vert A\vert-1\}$. \end{enumerate} \end{definition}